dapc11/rice/README.md

 # Dapc11 Ricer

+Setup dapc11 environment with Dwm as window manager.

 ## Getting started

 Make __first_setup__ executable and invoke it as following in order to setuo your environment: